HooderTheSpooder/CyberSecurity_Portfolio/README.md

 - **Detection Engineering:** Writing custom Sigma rules for attacks I simulate (e.g., brute-force, privilege escalation).
 - **Cloud Security:** Building a small lab in AWS free tier to learn IAM and S3 security best practices.
 - **Simulating Attacks on my AD Lab** Using Kali Linux to attack my own AD Lab and the Live Domain.
+- **Finishing the AD Lab** Finishing off the AD Lab with some penetration testing as well as hardening afterwards.
 ---

 ## 📫 Let's Connect